GED Online Test

 C B. “. . . being questioned as to the mode of death which, in his opinion, might seem the most eligible, replied—“That which should be most sudden.”

 D D. “And the only new element in the man’s act is not any element of extra immorality, but simply of extra misfortune.”

 How would the tone of the sentence differ if the word infirmity were to be replaced with the word suffering?
 It seems rather a petition indulged to human infirmity, than exacted from human piety.

-A A. By replacing “infirmity” with the weaker word “suffering,” the tone would seem more in favor of the English Litany’s position.
+B B. By replacing “infirmity” with the stronger word “suffering,” the tone would seem more in favor of the English Litany’s position.

-D B. By replacing “infirmity” with the stronger word “suffering,” the tone would seem more in favor of the English Litany’s position.
+D A. By replacing “infirmity” with the weaker word “suffering,” the tone would seem more in favor of the English Litany’s position.

 REASONING THROUGH LANGUAGE ARTS questions 8-15Click to Read Text